LuLuEhret/flagADA4life/story_page.markdown

 The portrayal of a gender in cinema can significantly impact how women and men are perceived and treated in society and thus reinforce gender stereotypes in real life.
 They can even contribute to oppression of the female gender.
 For example, roles where women are weak and dependent on men can make it more difficult for women to be seen as strong and independent, and can limit their opportunities and choices in life.

+In this little datastory, we'll study gender stereotypes in movie summaries, for different epochs and regions.

 {:.note}
 While it is important to recognize and celebrate the diversity of gender identities, we will not be analyzing the representation of non-binary genders in cinema in this study because they make up a small portion of the population and lack representation in our data.

 ## <j>Datasets</j>

-To study the representations of stereotypes in cinema, we will exploit the [CMU movies summary dataset](http://www.cs.cmu.edu/~ark/personas/), which gathers various information on the actors, characters, and the pre-processed movie summaries.
+To study the representation of stereotypes in cinema, we will exploit the [CMU movies summary dataset](http://www.cs.cmu.edu/~ark/personas/), which gathers various information on the actors, characters, and the pre-processed movie summaries.
 From these pre-processed summaries, we can gather valuable data on the actions done by characters, and associate these actions to male and female characters.
 We also enrich our data with [IMDb datasets](https://www.imdb.com/interfaces/) (Internet Movie Database) from which we can gather the cast and crew list, the main actors and actresses, and ratings of movies.

 The picture below shows the dataset's movies repartition according to the countries in which they were produced, the genre to which they belong, and their release year.
 We observe that most of the movies are dramas, produced in USA after 1980.
 This will have an impact on the results we obtain, as the stereotypes depicted will mostly come from the US.